fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 This image is an excerpt.
 The full graph can be found [here](./symimg.svg).

 As you can see the process image is a tree.
-The root points to all loaded ELF files.
+The root points to loaded ELF files.
 In this case these are a "helloworld" executable and its dependency "libc.so.6".
 The children of the ELF files are their allocatable sections (here identified by their permission bits "rwx").
 The children of the sections are all ELF symbols that are inside these sections.
 For example the symbol